Vignesh-Nswamy/Bird-Genus-Identification/README.md

-This repository contains the code for Paellel-CRNN, CRNN and LSTM models trained selerately to identify 141 different Brazilian bird genera by their respective songs.
+This repository contains the code for Parallel-CRNN, CRNN and LSTM models trained selerately to identify 141 different Brazilian bird genera by their respective songs.

 ## Packages
 * Python 3.7.6